Hot Chocolate Cookies

-I baked up a batch of these decadent Marshmallow Topped Hot Cocoa Cookies for our annual neighborhood cookie exchange!
+I baked up a batch of these decadent Marshmallow Topped Hot Chocolate Cookies for our annual neighborhood cookie exchange!

 After years and years of cookie exchanges, I’ve shared all my tried and true cookies and more!
 But then I ran across a Rachael Ray recipe that sounded perfect for our annual holiday event.

-These incredibly rich, marshmallow topped hot cocoa cookies quickly became a family favorite and I had to make a second batch to have enough for my friends!
-These got rave reviews across the boards (I had to give out the recipe before I got a chance to blog about these gems!).
+These incredibly rich, marshmallow-topped hot cocoa cookies quickly became a family favorite and I had to make a second batch to have enough for my friends!
+These got rave reviews across the board (I had to give out the recipe before I got a chance to blog about these gems!).

 ‘Tis the season for holiday parties and cookie exchanges.
 I’m down to one cookie exchange per year and we have it down to a science.
 Here are some tips for hosting a holiday cookie exchange: